carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 https://<bucket-name>.s3-website[.-]<aws-region>.amazonaws.com
 ```

-- `S3 Select` or `Glacier Select` can be used to retrieve subset of data from S3 Objects using SQL query.
+- `S3 Select` or `Glacier Select` can be used to **retrieve subset** of data from S3 Objects **using SQL query**.
 S3 Objects can be CSV, JSON, or Apache Parquet.
 GZIP & BZIP2 compression is supported with CSV or JSON format with server-side encryption.
   - Allows you to save money on data transfer and increase speed.
 - Using `Range` HTTP Header in a GET Request to download the specific range of bytes of S3 object, known as Byte Range Fetch.
 - High Availability: Enable `S3 Cross-Region Replication` for asynchronous **replication of object across buckets in another region**.
   - Requirement:
     - An existing bucket to Replicate data
     - Versioning enabled on both SOURCE & DESTINATION bucket.
-  - If enabled, existing objects are not replicated automatically, only subsequent updated files (new objects).
+  - If enabled on existing buckets, existing objects are not replicated automatically, only subsequent updated files (new objects).
   - You can have this enabled for the entire bucket or just for specific prefixes.
   - Delete markers ARE NOT replicated.
-- Enable `Server access logging` for logging object-level fields object-size, total time, turn around time, and Http referrer.
-Not available with CloudTrail.
+- [Login with s3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/logging-with-S3.html): Auditing actions on S3 bucket: `CloudTrail` (recommened) or `S3 Server Access Logging`.
+Both requires another S3 bucket to store logs
-- Use `VPC S3 gateway endpoint` to access S3 bucket within AWS VPC to reduce the overall data transfer cost.
+- Use `VPC S3 gateway endpoint` to access S3 bucket **within AWS VPC** to reduce the overall data transfer cost.
 - Enable `S3 Transfer Acceleration` for faster transfer (high throughput) to S3 bucket (mainly uploads).

 #### Integrations

 ##### CloudFront to authenticate request to s3: Origin Access Control (OAC) and Origin Access Identity (OAI)

-- OAC is the recoemmended option
+- OAC is the recommended option
 - It is a function of CloudFront distribution that you can enable when you select **S3 buckets as origin**.
 If you don’t use an OAI/OAC, the S3 bucket must allow public access for downloading objects.
   - It makes faster **cached** content delivery (mainly reads) over long distances between your client and S3.
   - **Restrict the access of S3 bucket endpoint directly**, only making it possible through CloudFront only endpoints